idbrii/daveconfig/win/JoyToKey/Readme.txt

 5. TIPS
 -------
-* "Switch to other joystick mapping temporarily"
-  At first, this feature (aka virtual joystick) may sound difficult to understand, but it is very useful as it enables you to configure many key mapping, more than the number of buttons you actually have!
+* SHIFT key function (switch to other joystick mapping temporarily) At first, this feature (aka virtual joystick) may sound difficult to understand, but it is very useful as it enables you to configure many key mapping, more than the number of buttons you actually have!